confluentinc/ksql/docs-md/operate-and-deploy/installation/install-ksqldb-with-docker.md

 In interactive mode, a ksqlDB CLI instance running outside of Docker can connect to the ksqlDB server running in Docker.

-### Connect ksqlDB Server to a Secure Kafka Cluster, Like Confluent Cloud
+### Connect ksqlDB Server to a secure Kafka Cluster, like Confluent Cloud

 ksqlDB Server runs outside of your {{ site.ak }} clusters, so you need to specify in the container environment how ksqlDB Server connects with a